 Before chough went extinct in the county, they had a strong association with Kent.
-As part of an ambitious new project, Wildwood has teamed up with a number of partners including Kent Wildlife Trust in the hope of reintroducing this iconic species back to our Kent coastline.
+As part of an ambitious project, Wildwood has teamed up with a number of partners including Kent Wildlife Trust to reintroduce this iconic species back to our Kent coastline.
 For more information, please visit our conservation page.

 Three choughs are depicted on the Canterbury City coat of arms and other civic regalia since the 14th century.